aubble/goTunneLS/README.md

 	openssl req -new -x509 -config openssl.cnf -nodes -out cert.pem

 That command will generate a self signed certificate and key for you in the directory to use with goTunneLS.
 Make sure you changed the CN in openssl.cnf to match the domain name of your server and you're good to go!

----

-Now whenever you set the client config, make sure Cert points to this generated certificate and when setting up the server config make sure Cert and Key point to their respective generated files here.

 ## Example
 Lets take a look at the example configuration file, config.json to get an idea of how goTunneLS is configured and how it works.